SkanderWantsAjob/TP3-web-NestJs/README.md

 ## Description

-This is Web Protocols Course Lab 1 in INSAT Tunis.
+This is Web Protocols Course Lab 3 in INSAT Tunis. there are 3 branches: persistance, SSE, Websocket

 This Lab is about Resume Manager built with Nest.js.